jonnyzzz/kotlin-ketchup/README.md

 # kotlin-ketchup
 A project aiming to generate KMP declarations from several library versions

+# LICENSE
+Apache 2.0.
+See ./LICENSE in this repository

+See the ./NOTICE for more details on the third-party sources or libraries that we use

 # Why

 Assume one does a library or a plugin that has to be compatible with